dev-diaries/web/_social-posts/bashrc-for-terminal.md

 excerpt: "If you spend a lot of time in the terminal you’ll find that you write some commands very often.
 It is a good idea to add some shortcuts to some commands so that you can do less typing and be more efficient in your command line interface (cli)"
 date: 2019-07-07
 tags: [bash]
-categories: [intermediate, terminal, cli, shortcuts, aliases, bash, efficiency]
+categories: [intermediate, terminal, cli, shortcuts, alias, aliases, bash, efficiency]
 instagram-id: Bzn5kXrCZeN
 docs: https://www.gnu.org/software/bash/manual/html_node/Bash-Startup-Files.html
 ---